cs-chan/Exclusively-Dark-Image-Dataset/README.md

 # Exclusively Dark (ExDark) Image Dataset

+Oct.
+31, 2018 - Accepted to be publish at CVIU.

 Released on May 29, 2018

 ## Description

-In order to facilitate a new object detection and image enhancement research, we introduce the Exclusively Dark (ExDark) dataset [(CVIU - under review)](https://arxiv.org/abs/1805.11227).
+In order to facilitate a new object detection and image enhancement research, we introduce the Exclusively Dark (ExDark) dataset [(CVIU - accepted)](https://arxiv.org/abs/1805.11227).
 The Exclusively Dark (ExDARK) dataset is a collection of 7,363 low-light images from very low-light environments to twilight (i.e 10 different conditions) with 12 object classes (similar to PASCAL VOC) annotated on both image class level and local object bounding boxes.

 ![demo](Exdark.gif)